royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Under "Add a job file", select `job-rotate-cert.json` from our S3 bucket
 * Under "Pre-sign resource URLs", select "I want to pre-sign my URLs and have configured my job file."
   * Take a look at `job-rotate-cert.json`, this will have the IoT service replace the presigned url placeholders with real values.
-* When using presigned urls, you **must** use a role that will allow you access to the bucket, pick the `iot-webinar-signedurls-role` role
+* When using presigned urls, you **must** use a role that will allow you access to the bucket
+  * If this is the first time click "Create role" and name it `iot-webinar-signedurls-role`, review this role and policy to understand what was done
+  * If you already created the role, simply select it
 * Click on "Next", "Create"
 * See that you got the job and rotated the files locally
 * Send another local-scan job to ensure that the connection is working